holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 {linenos=off, lang=Bash}
     dpkg-query -l '*rpc*'

-Which would yield a result of `pH`, that is a desired action of (p)urge and a package status of (H)alf-installed, and want to continue the removal of `rpcbind`, try the `purge`, `dpkg-query` and `netstat` command again to make sure `rpcbind` is gone and of course no longer listening.
+This yields a result of `pH`, that is a desired action of (p)urge and a package status of (H)alf-installed, continue the removal of `rpcbind`, try the `purge`, `dpkg-query` and `netstat` command again to make sure `rpcbind` is gone and of course no longer listening.

-Also you can remove unused dependencies now, after you get the following message:
+You can also remove unused dependencies now, after you receive the following message:

 {linenos=off, lang=Bash}
     The following packages were automatically installed and are no longer required: